-Over the past 4 years, Dexia group sold Dexia Israel in 2018 and Dexia Kommunalbank Deutchland AG [DKD] in 2019, and closed its remaining branches abroad (Lisbon and Madrid).
+Over the past 4 years, Dexia group sold Dexia Israel in 2018 and Dexia Kommunalbank Deutschland AG [DKD] in 2019, and closed its remaining branches abroad (Lisbon and Madrid).
 The transfer of the residual assets and liabilities held by the New York branch to the headquarters in France was completed in H1 2020.
 In November 2020 the withdrawal of the New York branch's banking license and transformation of the branch into a representative office was completed.
 In September 2020, Dexia group acquired stakes held by Banco BPM SpA and BPER Banca SpA in Dexia Crediop, making it a 100%-owned subsidiary.
-Dexia has not yet disclosed any information about the fate of this subsidiary but transferred to its Paris and Dublin branches a portfolio of assets with a nominal value of $\in 3.2$ billion in 2021 (around 20% of Dexia Crediop's total assets).
+Dexia has not yet disclosed any information about the fate of this subsidiary but transferred to its Paris and Dublin branches a portfolio of assets with a nominal value of €3.2 billion in 2021 (around 20% of Dexia Crediop's total assets).
+In H2 2021, the group started the disposal of guaranteed investment contracts (GIC) in the United States.

-Dexia group's total assets was €103 billion at end June 2021, down 10% from €114 billion at year-end 2020 and down 58% from €247 billion at year-end 2014.
+Dexia group's total assets amounted to €98.7 billion at end December-2021, down 13% from €114 billion at year-end 2020 and down 60% from €247 billion at year-end 2014.

 Since 1 July 2020, Dexia group is no longer directly supervised by the European Central Bank (ECB) because it is a run-off entity.
-The group is now under the supervision of the French Autorité de Contrôle Prudentiel et de Résolution (ACPR) acting as the consolidating supervisor and the National Bank of Belgium (NBB) ; yet, as a "Less Significant Institution" (LSI), the said supervision is undertaken under the framework set out by the ECB/Single Supervisory Mechanism (SSM).
+The supervision is undertaken under the framework set out by the ECB/Single Supervisory Mechanism (SSM) for Less Significant Institutions (LSI), which involves the French Autorité de Contrôle Prudentiel et de Résolution (ACPR) acting as the consolidating supervisor and the National Bank of Belgium (NBB).